The B.E.M.B. Research & Education Trust

 Picture

-Charlotte Cole awarded BEMB sponsored Nuffield Scholarship for 2025
+Charlotte Cole 2025

-Over the next 18 months, Charlotte will be exploring a research study looking into 'Preparing Pullets for the Future of the UK Egg Industry'.
+Charlotte, who is currently working as a vet with the St David's Poultry Team in the North East of England, is exploring a research study looking into 'Preparing Pullets for the Future of the UK Egg Industry'.
 She hopes to travel to the USA, Thailand, Australia, The Netherlands, Austria and various locations across the UK.

 Recently completed BEMB Sponsored PhD research project theses can be downloaded from the list below for anyone interested or for research purposes